qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 runtime functions that record the values produced by the computation, specifically calls to the runtime functions ending in `record_output` listed in the table [above](#runtime-functions).
-In the case of the Base Profile, these calls are contained within the last block of the entry point function.
+In the case of the Base Profile, these calls are contained within the final block of the entry point function, i.e. the block that terminates in a return instruction.

 For all output recording functions, the `i8*` argument must be a non-null pointer to a global constant that contains a null-terminated string.
 A backend